Healthy Recipes Blog

 The ingredients needed to make keto crepes.

-• Milk: I use whole milk in this recipe.
-I haven't tested any other type of milk, but nondairy milk alternatives should work.
+• Milk: I use whole milk.
+I haven't tested any other type of milk, but nondairy milk alternatives should work, especially creamy ones like canned coconut milk or unsweetened soy milk.
 Heavy cream diluted with water is another option.

-• Coconut flour: For the best results, try to measure it by weight and not by volume.
+• Coconut flour: For the best results, measure it by weight and not by volume.

-• Avocado oil: This neutral-tasting oil is excellent for cooking.
-You can also use coconut oil or unsalted butter.
+• Avocado oil: You can also use coconut oil or unsalted butter.

 If you know you'll use these crepes with a sweet filling, you can add a teaspoon of vanilla extract to the batter.
 If you plan on savory only, you can add ½ teaspoon of sea salt.
 Otherwise, it's best to leave them plain and neutral.